Lenore Romney: Marriage and family

-Lenore LaFount married George Romney on July 2, 1931, at the Salt Lake Temple.
+Lenore LaFount married George Romney on July 2, 1931, in the Salt Lake Temple.
 Their wedding reception in the Chi Omega house at the University of Utah was attended by about four hundred guests.

 In Washington, Lenore's cultural refinement and hosting skills, along with her father's social and political connections, helped George in his business career, and the couple met the Hoovers, the Roosevelts, and other prominent Washington figures.
 George often called upon her to host short-notice parties.
 During 1933–1934, Lenore hosted a 15-minute weekly program, Poetical Hitchhiking, on Washington's famed radio station WRC where she selected and read the poems.
 (The staff announcer who introduced her was Arthur Godfrey.)
 She also directed student plays at George Washington University.

 The couple's first child, Margo Lynn (known as Lynn) was born in 1935 after a difficult childbirth, and Lenore became a stay-at-home mother.
 A second daughter, Jane, followed in 1938.
 In 1939, the family moved to the Detroit, Michigan, area when George took a job with the Automobile Manufacturers Association.
 They rented a house in Grosse Pointe, Michigan, for two years, then bought one in the Palmer Woods section of Detroit.
 The couple's first son, George Scott (known as G. Scott), was born in 1941.
 The couple longed for another child, but doctors told them that Lenore probably could not become pregnant again and might not survive if she did.
 By 1946, they had begun the process of adopting a war orphan living in Switzerland.
 However, Lenore became pregnant, and after a difficult pregnancy – lying still on her back for a month in a hospital during one stretch – and delivery, Willard Mitt (known as Mitt) was born in 1947.
 After the birth she required a hysterectomy.
 Lenore would subsequently refer to Mitt as her miracle baby.